Rishi Sunak and Liz Truss to face off in race to be Tory leader and PM

 Bookmakers have made Ms Truss the favourite to win the contest in the country, but Mr Sunak said he was best placed to beat Labour’s Sir Keir Starmer at the next election.

-He said: “We need to restore trust, rebuild the economy and reunite our country.
+“We need to restore trust, rebuild the economy and reunite our country,” the former chancellor said.

 “I’m confident that we can do that and we’ve got a really positive message to take out to all our members now – crucially, who is the best person to beat Keir Starmer and the Labour Party at the next election?